Skip to Main Content

 Seepage issues

 Homes with cracked foundations or those built on top of ground with high water tables may experience basement flooding due to seepage.
 Water seeping into your basement because of cracks in your foundation or poor landscaping drainage is not usually covered by homeowners insurance.
-This is usually considered a maintenance issue, which falls under the responsibility of the homeowner.
+This is usually considered a maintenance issue, which falls under the responsibility of the homeowner and would not be covered under your policy.

 Maintenance or neglect